Prompt Library · 36 prompts

 I want:

-1. A 3-sentence core summary (the most important points)
+1. A 3-sentence core summary (the most important parts)

 2. The 5 most important points in detail